-In seeking to be more purposeful you are bound to face some obstacles.
-Resistance will come from two realms:
+In seeking to be more purposeful you are bound to face some obstacles -- in the fleshly realm and the spiritual.

 The spectrum of reactions to change will vary, falling somewhere within the following range:

 These are the people who have thought through and accept the change.